-For adventure-seekers, nature-lovers & those looking for memory-making family-time, this really is a Perfect Family Adventure … in Kenya.
+For adventure-seekers, nature-lovers, animal-lovers & those looking for memory-making family-time, this really is a Perfect Family Adventure … in Kenya.

 To book a Family Adventure Safari tailored to YOUR unique & dynamic bunch click here!

 On the south coast of Kenya lies one of our family’s favourite escapes… the award winning Diani Beach!
 With sand that is irresistibly soft & brilliantly white; a crystal clear turquoise sea; a reef teaming with vibrant aquatic life; and child friendly activities galore; it was so difficult to limit this list to our Top 10 Things to Do in Diani Beach!

 Colobus Conservation – A very simple, no frills, not-for-profit organisation to promote conservation of the colobus and other monkeys and turtles, as well as the whole Diani eco-system and environment … and address the threats to its survival.
 The organization works in partnership with local communities to promote conservation and we ask you kindly to visit.
 In our view, its because of this organisation that Diani beach is as it is, they continuously fight the cause.

 Kaya Kinondo Sacred Forest – for those interested in history, flora & fauna, it is an interesting hour or two.
 Kaya Kinondo is a sacred forest originally home to the Digo people.
 Thanks to successful conservation efforts, they now live nearby and use the forest as a place of worship.
 The Digo people show us a beautiful example of environmental conservation and cultural preservation managed at the grassroots level.